Killing of Tassos Isaac: Funeral and reactions

 Isaac's funeral was held on 14 August 1996 and was attended by thousands of people.
 Protests after the funeral led to the death of Isaac's cousin, Solomos Solomou.

 On 22 November 1996, the Cypriot Police issued international arrest warrants for the murder of Isaac against: Hasim Yilmaz, a Turkish settler and former member of the Turkish Secret Service; Neyfel Mustafa Ergun, a Turkish settler serving in the Turkish North Cypriot police; Polat Fikret Koreli, a Turkish Cypriot from Famagusta; Mehmet Mustafa Arslan, a Turkish settler and leader of the Grey Wolves in Northern Cyprus; and Erhan Arıklı, a Turkish settler from the former Soviet Union.

+Until 2012, the only arrested was Erhan Arıklı, in Kyrgyzstan on the basis of an international Interpol warrant.
+Cyprus requested his extradition, but after Turkey intervened, he was released and the extradition did not take place.
+He eventually became a politician in Northern Cyprus.
+As of 2026, he was the Minister of Transport and Public Works of the local administration.
+He was never convicted for Isaac's death.

 Greek government as godparent

 When Isaac was killed, he left behind his pregnant wife.
 As a token of gratitude for his services to Greece, the Greek government decided to be the godparent of the yet unborn baby.
 When the baby girl was born, she was baptised Anastasia (after her father) by the then Greek Minister of Foreign Affairs Theodoros Pangalos.
 The Greek singer Haris Alexiou has dedicated to her the song "Tragoudi tou Helidhoniou" ("Swallow's Song").